Diegomoro415/SaoPaulo-SC/README.md

 - Talented young players that want to join to a big club that can provide a chance to became Pro.
 - Parents that want a safe place to sign up their kids to practice football.

-## User Requrements an Expectations
+## User Requrements and Expectations
 - Simple and intuitive navigation.
 - Work quickly and easily.
 - A good and responsive presentation.